PyDataLondon/pydatalondon.github.io/submit-a-talk/index.md

 There's a few details to note:
 * We have 2 longer talks - 25 mins talk time & 5 mins Q&A
-* We have 2 or so 5 minute talks
+* We have 2 or so 5-minute talks
 * All talks are timed, the lightning talks have a hard 5 minute limit, we have a hard exit time on the venue so please make sure you'll run to time (under-running is fine!)